View of Split on a 3-Day Split, Itinerary, Croatia

 Little Beer Shop near Matejuska in Split, Croatia

-While there are no bars or cafes on the Matejuska Pier, visitors can grab a beer to go from the small shop, aptly named Little Beer Shop, that sells a wide array of chilled beverages – including many Croatian craft brews.
 It’s inconspicuously located between Restaurant Fife and Dujkin Dvor.
-There is a clean public toilet – for a fee – at the base of the pier (behind the rowdy locals who are likely just peeing in the harbor).
+There is also a clean public toilet – for a fee – at the base of the pier.
+Look past the rowdy locals who are likely just peeing in the harbor.

-Savor a Seafood Dinner at Konoba Fetivi
+Savor Seafood at Konoba Fetivi

 Konoba Fetivi, Michelin Star, Split, Croatia

+Fresh fish from the Adriatic Sea is a regional specialty – and an absolute must for your Split Itinerary!
 For dinner on your second night in the city, dine at Konoba Fetivi in the quaint Varos neighborhood.
 The eatery excels at creating simple fish dishes using traditional recipes.
-In fact, the restaurant has earned a Michelin Bib Gourmand award for their authentic Dalmatian dishes.

 Split Restaurant Konoba Fetivi Grilled Fish Platter by JetSettingFools.com

-Pro Tip: Konoba Fetivi is incredibly popular – so make reservations in advance!
+Top Tip: Konoba Fetivi is incredibly popular – so make reservations in advance!

 Wine at MoNIKas